pkuxchen/JAMAJni-old/README.md

+# JAMAJni
-<b>JAMAJni</b> is a JAVA package providing a java interface for lapack and blas library and using the classes defined by JAMA Package.
+* JAMAJni is a JAVA package providing a java interface for lapack and blas libraries and using the classes defined by JAMA Package.
 It's a tool for numerical linear algebra computations.
 JAMAJni calls an intermediate c interface - cblas and - lapacke which requires previous installation.
 (Detailed installation instructions are listed below).

+* JAMAJni has a sibling package called JAMAJniLite, which calls lapack and blas libararies.
+You can find it on GitHub here.

 Build Instructions